pydicom/pydicom/doc/tutorials/filesets.rst

     'Media Storage Directory Storage'

-The most important element in a DICOMDIR is the (0004,1220) *Directory Record Sequence*.
-Each item in the sequence is a *directory record*, and one or more records are used to briefly describe the available SOP Instances and their location within the File-set's directory structure.
+The most important element in a DICOMDIR is the (0004,1220) *Directory Record Sequence*; each item in the sequence is a *directory record*, and one or more records are used to briefly describe the available SOP Instances and their location within the File-set's directory structure.
+Each record has a *record type* given by the (0004,1430) *Directory Record Type* element, and different records are related to each other using the hierarchy given in :dcm:`Table F.4-1<part03/sect_F.4.html#table_F.4-1>`.

-At a minimum, every directory record has a (0004,1430) *Directory Record Type* and two elements that identify it's relationship to other records; (0004,1400) *Offset of the Next Directory Record* and (0004,1420) *Offset of Referenced Lower-level Directory Record*:

 .. code-block:: python